LGN520/farreach-public/docs/netreach-v4.md

 		* Set snapshot flag = false only if receiving a prepare message of current period
 		* When receiving case3 packet from data plane or explicit notification from controller, make server-side snapshot only if snapshot flag = false -> set snapshot flag = true
 	+ NOTE: it guarantees that each server must make a server-side snapshot for each snapshot period exactly once!
+- NOTE: one register can provide at most 3 stateful APIs -> we cannot aggregate valid and latest/deleted as a whole

 ## Overview